You can find lots of case studies to use in your projects and papers using several of our library databases and an open source journal.

 On the Databases & E-Journals page, you'll be looking at Business Source Premier and also at Emerald Management Xtra.
 These databases are found alphabetically listed and are also listed under the subject Business/Economics.
 Select the database and log in with your Wavenet credentials.

 Using Business Source Premier to Search for Case Studies

 There are two ways of searching for case studies using Business Source Premier.
 Many students are familiar with Harvard Business Review.
-While Harvard Business Review does not offer cases, they do provide case studies!
+While Business Source Premier does not provide access to cases from Harvard Business School, Business Source Premier does provide case studies from Harvard Business Review!
 Please note, if you are looking for Harvard Business School Cases, these are separately published from Harvard Business School Publishing.
 HBS cases are not available via the library.
 See our FAQ on HBS cases for more details.
 The image below shows how to search by doing a publication name search for "Harvard Business Review" with "case studies" as a subject term.

 More case studies are available beyond Harvard Business Review and there's a way to quickly access these.
 When using Business Source Premier, choose "case study" from Document Type and then enter a keyword or phrase in the search box.
 See the below screenshot.

 Of note: the writing style of the case studies from many sources in Business Source Premier will often be more formal in tone.
 For case studies that read more like stories, try using Emerald Management Xtra.